 Mash the berries using a fork or a small potato masher.
 Remove the pan from the heat and press spoonfuls of the berry mixture through a fine mesh sieve.

 Whisk a Tablespoon of cornstarch into 2 Tablespoons of the juice.
-Place the remaining juice in the pan again.
+Pour the remaining juice in the pan again.

 Stir honey and the cornstarch mixture into the pan of juice and heat over low to medium heat until it comes to a slight boil and thickens.
 It should take about 3-4 minutes.